Cheap travel insurance

 • Keep receipts.
 If you are claiming for lost luggage or delay, remember to keep receipts of essential items you have bought while waiting, such as food and drink.
 Many insurers allow you to add these expenses to a claim and may ask for receipts as proof.

 • Complain if you feel your claim was unfairly rejected.
-If your insurance company rejects your claim, and you think it has done so wrongly, don't take it lying down.
+If your travel insurance provider rejects your claim, and you think it has done so wrongly, don't take it lying down.
 Complain to the free Financial Ombudsman.
 This independent adjudicator will make the final decision on a claim if you are locked in a dispute with your insurer.
 For more on how to make a complaint, read our Financial rights guide, or see our section below.

 How to complain about your insurance provider